 The provisions of Part I of the Arbitration Act 19961 regulate the conduct of arbitrations in two ways.
 First, the Act contains mandatory provisions which have effect notwithstanding any agreement to the contrary2.
 To the extent that the parties have reached an agreement, whether in the arbitration agreement or by a separate agreement, which is inconsistent with one of the mandatory requirements, the relevant provision of the Act takes precedence over the parties' agreement which, in that respect, is unenforceable.
-Secondly, the Act contains non-mandatory provisions which allow the parties to make their own arrangements by agreement but provide
+Secondly, the Act contains non-mandatory provisions which allow the parties to make

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.